-Stem cell therapy has become an extremely popular medical treatment, with many doctors recommending it and many patients reaping its benefits.
+Stem cell therapy is becoming an extremely popular medical treatment, with many doctors recommending it and many patients reaping the benefits.
 Doctors are even recommending stem cell therapy for medical issues that once seemed as if they had no option for treatment other than surgery.

 It is also possible to combine PRP (Platelet Rich Plasma) Therapy with Stem Cell Therapy, in certain situations, to provide an additional element that helps in the healing process.

 What Types Of Problems Does Stem Cell Therapy Work For?

 Stem cell therapy is being used for a variety of ailments, from virtually untreatable diseases to joint injuries.
 Here is a list of a few of the medical problems being successfully treated with stem cell therapy: